userariadna/NLP-Ley_Amparo_/README.md

-The base of this article is the natural language preprocessing for legal texts.
+The base of this article is the natural language processing

 What is Text processing?
 A keypart of NLP is transforming text into mathematical objects.NLTK provides various functions that help us